-Flights (Euro Traveller, economy class) British Airways (Airbus 320); travel by private coach; hotel accommodation; breakfasts; 7 lunches and 2 dinners with wine, water, coffee; all wine and food tastings; all admissions; all tips; all taxes; the services of the lecturer.
+Travel by private coach; hotel accommodation; breakfasts; 6 lunches and 2 dinners with wine, water, coffee; all wine and food tastings; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-SH Hotel Inglés, Valencia: a 4-star hotel installed in an 18th-century palace in a very central location next to the National Ceramics Museum.
-Rooms for single occupancy have queen-size beds.
-La Posada del Mar, Dénia: a 4-star hotel located near the historic centre and overlooking the harbour.
+SH Hotel Inglés, Valencia: 4-star hotel installed in an 18th-century palace in a very central location next to the National Ceramics Museum.
+La Posada del Mar, Dénia: 4-star hotel located near the historic centre and overlooking the harbour.
 Single rooms are double for sole use throughout.

-Coach access is restricted in historical centres and there is a fair amount of walking and standing around in museums, vineyards and at cooking demonstrations.
+Coach access is restricted in historical centres and there is a fair amount of walking and standing around in museums and vineyards.
 Dinners tend to be at 8.30 or 9.00pm in Spain, so you might get to bed later than you usually would.
 Average distance by coach per day: 40 miles.

 Between 10 and 22 participants.